By Ashok Prasad, Founder, Niyyam

 Lump Sum Strategy

-- Higher risk if timing is wrong
+- Higher timing risk

 Step-Up SIP Strategy

-- Increase SIP every year
+- Increase SIP annually

 - Align with income growth